-(1) Amounts earned under the Incentive Plan are reported in the Non-Equity Incentive Plan Compensation column.

-(2) The dollar value of restricted stock and SARs set forth in these columns is equal to the fair market value as of the date of the respective grant.

-(3) Information regarding the shares of SARs granted to our named executive officers in July 2020 is set forth in the Grants of Plan-Based Awards for Fiscal 2020 table.
-The Grants of Plan-Based Awards for Fiscal 2020 table also sets forth the aggregate grant date fair value of the restricted stock granted during fiscal 2020 computed in accordance with ASC 718.
-Shares of restricted stock and SARs are subject to risk of forfeiture.

-2020 Stock Awards include PSU grants for each named executive officer.
-Such grants assume the target amount of PSU is awarded, although the grants are contingent upon the level of attainment of performance goals for the three-year period from June 1, 2019 ending May 31, 2022.
-If the maximum amount of PSU is awarded for each named executive officer, the grant date fair value of such awards would be as follows: for Frank C. Sullivan, \$4,973,600; for each of Messrs.
-Gordon, Moore and Michael H. Sullivan and Ms. Kastner, \$994,720.

-- (4) The amounts set forth in this column were earned during fiscal 2020 and paid in July 2020, earned during fiscal 2019 and paid in July 2019 and earned during fiscal 2018 and paid in July 2018 for 2020, 2019 and 2018, respectively, under our Incentive Plan. - (5) The amounts set forth in this column reflect the change in present value of the executive officer's accumulated benefits under the RPM International Inc. Retirement Plan (the "Retirement Plan").
-During 2020, 2019 and 2018, there were no above-market or preferential earnings on nonqualified deferred compensation.
-As of May 31, 2020, Michael H. Sullivan had not met the eligibility requirements of the Retirement Plan. - (6) All Other Compensation includes Company contributions to the 401(k) plan, life insurance premiums, automobile allowances, financial/estate planning, periodic executive physical examinations and charitable matching programs.
-For each named executive officer for whom the total value of all personal benefits exceed \$10,000 in fiscal 2020, the amount of incremental cost to the Company for each personal benefit listed below, if applicable and to the extent such cost exceeded the greater of \$25,000 or 10% of the total personal benefits for such named executive officer is as follows: leased automobile: Frank C. Sullivan \$28,006; and life insurance premiums: Frank C. Sullivan \$138,717 and Mr. Moore \$79,429.
+- (1) Effective May 1, 2020 through August 31, 2020, Frank C. Sullivan's base salary was decreased by 30% and the base salaries of our other named executive officers were each decreased by 10% in response to the effects of the Covid-19 pandemic. - (2) Amounts earned under the Incentive Plan are reported in the Non-Equity Incentive Plan Compensation column. - (3) The dollar value of restricted stock and SARs set forth in these columns is equal to the fair market value as of the date of the respective grant. - (4) Information regarding the shares of SARs granted to our named executive officers in July 2021 is set forth in the Grants of Plan-Based Awards for Fiscal 2021 table.
+The Grants of Plan-Based Awards for Fiscal 2021 table also sets forth the aggregate grant date fair value of the restricted stock granted during fiscal 2021 computed in accordance with ASC 718.
+Shares of restricted stock and SARs are subject to risk of forfeiture. - 2021 Stock Awards include PSU grants for each named executive officer.
+Such grants assume the target amount of PSU is awarded, although the grants are contingent upon the level of attainment of performance goals for the three-year period from June 1, 2020 ending May 31, 2023.
+If the maximum amount of PSU is awarded for each named executive officer, the grant date fair value of such awards would be as follows: for Frank C. Sullivan, \$7,849,000; for each of Messrs.
+Gordon and Moore and Ms. Kastner, \$1,569,800 and Michael H. Sullivan, \$1,255,840. - (5) The amounts set forth in this column were earned during fiscal 2021 and paid in July 2021, earned during fiscal 2020 and paid in July 2020 and earned during fiscal 2019 and paid in July 2019 for 2021, 2020 and 2019, respectively, under our Incentive Plan. - (6) The amounts set forth in this column reflect the change in present value of the executive officer's accumulated benefits under the RPM International Inc. Retirement Plan (the "Retirement Plan").
+During 2021, 2020 and 2019, there were no above-market or preferential earnings on nonqualified deferred compensation. - (7) All Other Compensation includes Company contributions to the 401(k) plan, life insurance premiums, automobile allowances, financial/estate planning, periodic executive physical examinations and charitable matching programs.
+For each named executive officer for whom the total value of all personal benefits exceed \$10,000 in fiscal 2020, the amount of incremental cost to the Company for each personal benefit listed below, if applicable and to the extent such cost exceeded the greater of \$25,000 or 10% of the total personal benefits for such named executive officer is as follows: leased automobile: Frank C. Sullivan \$26,783; and life insurance premiums: Frank C. Sullivan \$152,463, Mr. Moore \$87,234 and Michael H. Sullivan \$43,684.
 Life insurance coverage amounts have not changed for these named executive officers.
 However, as each named executive officer ages, life insurance premiums increase.